 The Warner Archive Collection Blu-ray of The Thing from Another World has a patchy record on home video.
 It shares a problem with several other RKO pictures that were shortened for reissues, without protecting the original cut.
 They Won’t Believe Me (1947) lost fifteen minutes, Rachel and the Stranger (1948) lost twelve, and The Big Sky (1952) lost a whopping eighteen minutes.
 The Thing was only shortened by six minutes, but they’re sorely missed — the presentations on laserdisc, DVD and as cablecast on TCM all used inferior 16mm to bring the show back to original length.
 Whenever ‘cut’ material came up, the jump in quality was very apparent.

 The Thing is finally out on Blu-ray because 35mm materials were finally located to do the job right.
 Because one of the reissues was done after the advent of widescreen, RKO optically processed the main titles to fit a wider frame.
-TCM has been showing a widescreen adaptation of the film for the last couple of years or so.
+TCM has been showing a widescreen adaptation of the film for the last several years.
 This restoration gives us the movie and its original title sequence in the correct 1:37 format.

 Dimitri Tiomkin’s jolting, aggressive music comes across in all its violent glory, with its sharp notes and wailing theremin accents.
-It must have scared kids in ’51 right in the titles, before the story even got going.
-It’s a great score, staying out of the way of the drama, but blasting in whenever the audience needs to be shaken up.
+Just the title sequence must have scared kids in ’51, before the story even got going.
+The great music score stays out of the way of the drama, blasting in whenever the audience needs to be shaken up.

 The only extras are two trailers, both in better quality than I remember.
-Largely made from alternate takes, we get one or two new angles altogether.
+Largely made from alternate takes, we see one or two new angles of familiar scenes.

 The general disc presentation gets an A+.
 The main menu does not have the film’s title theme in the background, spoiling its fresh appearance when we play the movie.
 Push PLAY and the film simply starts, without extra logos, FBI warnings, etc. We also like the generous number of chapter marks, one for almost every scene.